Who We Are

 The Catonsville Cooperative Preschool offers programs for children who are two, three, and four years old at the start of the school year.
-Our Two's Program is a parent participation class.
-A teacher leads the class and the parent or caregiver attends with the child.
-Our preschool program is for children turning three by the beginning of the school year and our Prekindergarten program is for children turning four by the beginning of the school year.
-Both our Preschool and Prekindergarten Programs are cooperative classrooms.
-A teacher leads these classes and parents and caregivers assist in the classroom on a rotating basis.
+We are a family participation school.
+In the 2’s class, the teacher leads the class and the parent or caregiver attends with the child.
+Both our 3’s program and 4’s (Prekindergarten) program are cooperative classrooms, meaning a teacher leads these classes and parents assist in the classroom on a rotating basis.

 |1937||Mrs. Ellen Price begins a cooperative kindergarten in her home on Summit Avenue (and later on Rosewood Avenue) to help meet the needs of her bright young son Bill.|